X-ray Vision is a powerful way of identifying controls in applications, so you can manipulate those controls in your automations.

 - .xrayConfig – Contains configuration information for the application.

 - .xrayDb – Contains the X-ray control information that has been collected for the application.
-This includes the assigned PegaId, the technique used to solve, and the attribute values.
+This includes the assigned PegaId, the technique used to identify the control, and the attribute values.

-- .xrayTad – Contains attributes and their weights that have been modified for the application from the default framework TAD file.
+- .xrayTad – Contains attributes and their weights that have been modified for the application from the default framework TAD file (Tagged Array Data).